Florida lawmakers challenge Silicon Valley over ‘censorship’

 But the moves by Florida lawmakers may end up being mere political theater because it’s uncertain if the state would have the authority to act on companies with such extensive national and global reach.
 The president of the Florida Senate suggested the proper venue for such an undertaking was the U.S. Congress.

 “The big tech companies have the duty to allow differing views on their public platforms.
 No one should be excluded.
-But let’s be clear: They are targeting conservatives,” Wilton Simpson said, adding that it amounts to political censorship.
+But let’s be clear: They are targeting conservatives,” Senate President Wilton Simpson said.
+He said it amounts to political censorship.

 “There’s not much we can do as a state.
 But we need Congress to act on a nationwide basis,” he said.